 Why sustainability is important for SMEs

-Increased SME awareness and involvement on these issues is indispensable both to achieve these goals, and to comply with regulatory obligations introduced at EU level.
-In fact, the EU legislative landscape has changed in recent years by introducing obligations that have progressively extended to SMEs directly or that affect them indirectly if they are part of the supply chain of large companies.
+Increased SME awareness and involvement on these issues is indispensable both to achieve these goals and to comply with regulatory obligations introduced at the EU level.
+The EU legislative landscape has changed in recent years by introducing obligations that have progressively extended to SMEs directly or that affect them indirectly if they are part of the supply chain of large companies.

 The Corporate Sustainability Reporting Directive (CSRD)